-Associate Professors: Edward Tenace and Mark Wallace
+Associate Professors: Edward Tenace and Mark Wallace Visiting Assistant Professor: Brian D'Haeseleer

-Assistant Professor: Scott Lien

 The study of history is a crucial aspect of a liberal education.
-History provides a sense of perspective on the processes of social, political, and economic change that literally have shaped the world.
+History provides a sense of perspective on the processes of social, political, and economic change that have literally shaped the world.
 The study of history deepens and broadens one's understanding of the ways institutions and attitudes bring about change over time.

 Lyon history students experience the varied work of the modern historian, especially the historian as detective and as interpreter.
-Working with both evidence and ideas, in the classroom and in the field, history majors have the opportunity to refine their skills in critical reading, reasoning, research, and writing.
+Working with both evidence and ideas in the classroom and in the field, history majors have the opportunity to refine their skills in critical reading, reasoning, research, and writing.